ruan-molinari/bin/README.md

 # Bin
-A siple command line utility to easily install executable binaries into unix systems.
+A simple command line utility to easily install executable binaries into unix systems.

 # Usage
 To install a binary run the following command: